ismailsalkovic/ismailsalkovic/README.md

 - 🔭 I’m currently working on a group project
 - 🌱 I’m currently learning SQL, GITHUB, PYTHON and MIDOS
-- 📫 I’m currently Student at TH Köln
+- 📫 I’m currently a Student at TH Köln